 Reasearch is integral to Mr Younis’ role as a Senior Clinical Lecturer and trainer.
 He is the prinicple investigator at East lancashire Hospitals NHS Trust for a number of national and international research trials including the DISC trial (assessing outcomes in treatment of Dupuytren’s contracture), COVID-SURG trial (assessing outcomes in surgery for patients with COVID-19), Corona Hands study (assessing outcomes in hand surgery during the COVID-19 pandemic), CRAFFT study (looking at the outcomes in wrist fractures in children) and the SUSPECT trial (surveying the practices across the UK for treatment of scaphoid fractures).
 Mr Younis has a number of publications and presentations to his name.

 Mr Younis has a passion for teaching and has completed a Postgraduate Diploma in Medical Education.
-He is a trainer for Orthopaedic Surgeons in the Northwest Deanery and has been awarded the Educator Excellence Award in consecutive years for 2018 and 2019 by Health Education Northwest.
-He was also nominated for the trainer of the year by the trainees in the Northwest Deanery for consecutive years in 2018 and 2019.
-Mr Younis is a Senior Clinical Lecturer at the University of Central Lancashire and is responsible for teaching medical students from the University of Central Lancashire and Lancaster Univeristy.
+He is a trainer for Orthopaedic Surgeons in the Northwest Deanery and was awarded the Trainer of the Year Award for 2021 after having been nominated for the third consecutive year.
+He was also awarded the Educator Excellence Award in consecutive years for 2018 and 2019 by Health Education Northwest.
+Mr Younis is a Senior Clinical Lecturer at the University of Central Lancashire and is responsible for teaching medical students from the University of Central Lancashire and Lancaster University.
 He was awarded the Educator of the Year Award for year 4 from the University of Central Lancashire for 2018/2019.